-On Oct.
-10, 1956, prior to its theatrical bow, George Stevens' 195-minute epic Giant faced critics.
+On Nov.
+24, 1956, George Stevens' 195-minute epic Giant hit theaters.
 The Hollywood Reporter's original review of the film, which nabbed 10 Academy Award nominations, is below.

 The George Stevens Production of Giant for Warners, which Stevens also directed, is a monumental drama as big and inspiring as the locale for which it is named, Texas.
 Giant in size, giant in ambition, giant in the human emotions that are generated by the massive forces of nature and human development that make up the peculiarly American sub-nation, Texas, this picture readily takes its place with the handful of screen epics.
 Even its running time is tremendous, three hours and a quarter with no planned intermission, and your reaction to that is likely to be highly personal.